How to Play the Open Position D Chord and CAGED D Shape

 - D7b9 (root, 3, b7, b9)

-Perhaps the best song for D shape practice is Soul Man, from the intermediate electric course.
+Perhaps the best example for working with the D shape is Soul Man, found in the intermediate electric course.

 Building scales and arpeggios around the D chord/shape

-Below are all intervals used to build these arpeggios and scales around the D-shaped chord.
+Below are all the intervals you need to construct these arpeggios and scales around the D-shaped chord.

-If you can see all intervals around the chord shape, you can play all these arpeggios and scales.
+If you can clearly see the intervals surrounding the chord shape, you can visualise and play all of these scales and arpeggios.

 Guitar chords